rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

  - /posts/hash-map-survey/
 ---
 Few data-structures are more ubiquitous in real-world development than the hash table.
 Nearly every major programming features an implementation in its standard library or built into the runtime.
 Yet, there is no conclusive best strategy to implement one and the major programming languages diverge widely in their implementations!
 I did a survey of the
-Hash map implementations in Go, Python, Ruby, Java, C#, and Scala to compare and contrast how they were implemented.
+Hash map implementations in Go, Python, Ruby, Java, C#, C++, and Scala to compare and contrast how they were implemented.

 **Note: The rest of this post assumes a working knowledge of how hash tables work along with the most common schemes for implementing them.** If you need a refresher, [Wikipedia](https://en.wikipedia.org/wiki/Hash_table) provides a fairly readable explanation.
 Beyond the basics, the sections on [chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining) and [open addressing](https://en.wikipedia.org/wiki/Hash_table#Open_addressing) should provide sufficient background.

 ## Summary
 Though all implementations differed significantly, certain commonalities remained:

-- Open addressing with double hashing (Python & Ruby) and chaining (Java, Scala, Go) were represented about equally
+- Open addressing (Python, Ruby, C++, C#) and chaining (Java, Scala, Go) were represented about equally
 - No "exotic" implementations like cuckoo hashing, etc in the surveyed languages although most implementations included varying degrees of optimizations that complicated the code significantly.
-- All languages attempt to add entropy to the hash code by mixing the lower and higher order bits at some point in the process.
-Interestingly, all the languages featured contained a primitive type with a low-entropy hash function that lead to this being a necessity.
+- Most languages attempt to add entropy to the hash code by mixing the lower and higher order bits at some point in the process.
+Those languages all contained a primitive type with a low-entropy hash function that lead to this being a necessity.
 - All grow by at least 2x.
 Most guarantee that the size is always a power of 2.

 On to the details:

-### Python (CPython)
+## Python (CPython)
 [Source](https://github.com/python/cpython/blob/master/Objects/dictobject.c)
 [Implementers Notes](https://github.com/python/cpython/blob/master/Objects/dictnotes.txt)